 Unfortunately, these rules have been broken quite often in death penalty cases.
 Especially in the early 20th century, minority suspects were often given incompetent defenses with trials presided over by hostile judges and juries.
 Children have been executed, along with suspects whose mental capacity left them unfit to stand trial.
 And many people have gone to their deaths proclaiming their innocence - only to be proven right decades later.

 Here are some of the most controversial executions and death penalty cases in US history.

 Sacco and Vanzetti

-Despite an almost complete lack of evidence, Stinney was found guilty for the rape and murder of two pre-teen girls in 1944.
-The only evidence against Stinney at all was that he'd spoken with the two girls at some point before their murder.
-An all-white jury deliberated for ten minutes, after a trial that took just a day.
+In 1944, Stinney was found guilty for the alleged rape and murder of two pre-teen girls.
+The only "evidence" against Stinney was that he'd spoken with the two girls at some point before their murder.
+An all-white jury deliberated for 10 minutes, after a trial that took just a day.
 At 14, Stinney was the youngest person executed in the US in the 20th century - with less than three months passing between the murders and his execution.

-In 2013, a local historian who had been looking into the case persuaded a South Carolina circuit court to reopen the case.
-Stinney was given a new trial and exonerated, because the boy had a defense attorney who took no action on his behalf, and had been beaten into confessing.
+In 2013, a local historian persuaded a South Carolina circuit court to reopen the case.
+Stinney was given a new trial and exonerated because the boy's defense attorney had taken no action on his behalf, and Stinney had been beaten into confessing.

 see more on George Stinney

 Even 80 years later, the phrase "Scottsboro Boys" is shorthand for racially-based death sentencing.

 Based on the judgment of all-white juries, nine black teenage boys were found guilty of raping two white women on a freight train in 1931.
 Eight were sentenced to death via the electric chair.
 The ninth boy, at only 13 years old, was sentenced to life in prison.
 The proceedings were a farce from the beginning, with all nine trials being handled in just one day, last-minute defense attorneys, and a lynch mob demanding the surrender of the teenagers outside the court.